I'M BEGINNING to feel sorry for Tracy Morgan.

 The classy thing, even the kind thing, would be for the people who put him on television - and who, thanks to the genius of Upper Darby's Tina Fey, actually found a way to make him funny - to insist he get some help.

-Even if it’s only with writing, so he can stop working without a net.
+Even if it's only writing, so he can stop working without a net.

 Because Morgan's standup show really can't go on like this.